jquery/learn.jquery.com/page/events/event-delegation.md

 We can actually simplify our code by allowing the selector parameter of `.on()` do our logic for us:

 ```
-// attach a delegated event with a more refined selector
+// Attach a delegated event handler with a more refined selector
 $( "#list" ).on( "click", "a[href^='http']", function( event ) {
 	$( this ).attr( "target", "_blank" );
 });
 ```

-##Summary
+## Summary

 Event delegation refers to the process of using event propagation (bubbling) to handle events at a higher level in the DOM than the element on which the event originated.
 It allows us to attach a single event listener for elements that exist now or in the future.